ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ---

-## Task 2: Implementing TLS 1.3 client from scratch (up to 7 points)
+## Task 2: Implementing TLS 1.3 client from scratch (up to 8 points)

 > [!Note]
 > You can complete this task in pairs! **But not in larger groups**.
 Remember to mention your pair.
 The workload assumes that you have friendly LLMs available, such as ChatGPT, [Phind](https://www.phind.com) or [GitHub Copilot](https://docs.github.com/en/copilot/quickstart).
+Especially GitHub Copilot is useful for this task, so this is a good chance to try it out.

 > [!Note]
 > You can work on this task until the end of the course, if you want to, but it is recommended to do in time.

-> You can fully focus on this task to get up to 7 points by doing it carefully.
+> You can fully focus on this task to get up to 8 points by doing it carefully.
 But be warned, getting a maximum grade requires a lot of work.
 If you want to skip the coding, you have another path with similars goals on task 3 and task 4.

 Implementing network protocols correctly can be *hard*.
 They are typically complex and work in a binary, non-text format.